 Capital of the Costa Blanca, bathed by the Mediterranean Sea, Alicante is a city that shows the traces of all the different civilisations that have passed through these lands.
 This can be seen in the numerous archaeological remains and museums which keep this fascinating past alive.
 A pleasant character, an excellent climate, spectacular beaches, unequalled natural surroundings, a rich historical heritage and exquisite Mediterranean gastronomy have made Alicante one of the most popular tourist destinations not just in Spain, but in all Europe.

 To all of these qualities must be added the modern transport infrastructure, including the AVE, which bring fast, easy connections with other Spanish and European capitals.
-Alicante has moved with the times and has become the home of the European Union’s Office for the Harmonisation of the Internal Market (OHIM).
+Alicante has moved with the times and has become the home of the European Union Intellectual Property Office (EUIPO).

 THE SPRING GOES ON

 The climate in Alicante is one of the most benign in Europe, with an average annual temperature of over 18º C and more than 3,000 hours of sunshine a year.
 An excellent place to enjoy this perfect weather is on a visit to the Island of Tabarca, which has a regular boat service from the city port.
 Its city centre has been declared a Historical-Artistic Complex and a Site of Cultural Interest and the excellent quality of its waters and the biodiversity of flora and fauna have earned it the declaration of Mediterranean Marine Reserve.